merenlab/illumina-utils/README.md

 ## [files] section

-`files` section is where you list your _file names_ to be found in the `output_directory`.
+`files` section is where you list your _file names_ to be found under `input_directory`.
 Each file name has to be comma separated.
 The index of each file name in the comma seperated list, *must match* with its pair in the second list (see the example config file above).

 ## [prefixes] section